turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 $redis.publish("email_notifications", message.to_json)
 ```

-Run the orders controller tests and make sure that:
+Run `orders_controller_spec.rb` and make sure that:

 1. mailcatcher receives all the emails
-2. the subscriber in IRB receives the message
+2. the subscriber in IRB receives the messages

-Do the same thing for the signup confirmation.
+#### Then `SignupConfirmation`

-### Implementing a Listener
+Now implement the message posting in the `SignupConfirmation` object, then run the tests and confirm both the messages are posted and the emails delivered.

-Now let's put the listener that we had in IRB into a file
+### In-App Listener

-`lib/notifications.rb`:
+Now let's build a `lib/notifications.rb` with that same listener code:

 ```ruby
 require 'redis'